asyncapi/website/pages/docs/tutorials/validate-events.md

 ---
 title: messages/events validation
-description: In this tutorial, you'll learn how to validate messages/events using AsyncAPI.
+description: In this tutorial, you'll learn how to validate AsyncAPI messages (events).

 weight: 130
 ---